AVIF vs WebP Compression Benchmarks

 Fallback Strategies & Server Configuration

-Robust delivery requires graceful degradation across heterogeneous client environments.
-Implement <picture> elements with AVIF as the primary source, followed by WebP, and a JPEG/PNG fallback.
-At the edge, configure Accept header content negotiation to serve the optimal format dynamically.
+Implement <picture> elements with AVIF as the primary source, followed by WebP, then a JPEG fallback.

 <picture>